Samidahlawi/project0Tic-Tac-Toe/README.md

 # unsolved problems which would be fixed in future iterations.
-- check if it's a draw: I think I have to re-think about this part and change it to be more flixable with my code.
 - add option if the user want to play with (X or O) or with images or their names.
 - add a timer